seqeralabs/cx-field-tools-installer/README.md

 Please see [Permissions](documentation/permissions.md) for a full list of necessary AWS IAM permissions required to run the tool.

+## Tool security scanning

+Please see [Security](documentation/security.md) for details on how we scan for / mitigate tool security vulnerabilities.

 ## Configuration steps

 The tool relies on four core configuration files, all stored within the `templates` folder.
 These files must be prepared prior to project execution: